PrazaVasNeema/car--a-harsh-story/README.md

 - ProBuilder

 ### Unique assets:
-- Lots of ambient 3D model stuff was made by a friend of mine, Alexey Melnikov.
+- Lots of ambient 3D model stuff was made in Blender by a friend of mine, Alexey Melnikov.
 All the files located under "../Assets/Models/Benefactor/"
 - And, of course, the car model is not mine.
 It was included in the original repo
+- All the other stuff was made by me both in Blender and Houdini
 -------------------